vbem/lilei.tech/resumes/en_US/index.md

 ## Career Planning

-- I expect to become an engineer with great expertise, be amiable among colleagues, reliable on projects and happy in life.
+- I expect to become an architect with great expertise, be amiable among colleagues, reliable on projects and happy in life.
 - My personality-test reports: [PI Behavioral Assessment](/resumes/resources/piba.pdf) / [16Personalities Profile](https://www.16personalities.com/profiles/04fc4a6b967ca) / [Truity MBTI Report](/resumes/resources/Truity-MBTI.pdf) / [Truity Enneagram](/resumes/resources/Truity-Enneagram.pdf)

 ## Hobbies

 - I have a passion for sports, especially for *Table Tennis*.
 I served as vice president of Baidu Table Tennis Association.
 I won the champion of Men's Singles of Baidu Quality in 2011 and 2012.
 I represented Baidu to win the champion of Shangdi Software Park Group in 2012 and 2013.
 I ranked the third in [Men’s Singles Competition of SMG Shanghai Media Group](https://mp.weixin.qq.com/s/RFV3O30EYg2ftDJyGFNNhw) in 2017, 2018 and 2019.
-I won the Men's Singles champion of IKEA China digital hub in 2023.
+I won the [Men's Singles champion](/resumes/resources/ingka-cdh-man-single-champion.jpg) of IKEA China digital hub in 2023.

 ----------